adrianchia/mobilecloud-14-nodejs/9-videoWithOauth2-1/README.md

 5. Generate Self-Sign Certificate using OpenSSL. see http://www.akadia.com/services/ssh_test_certificate.html for more information.
 6. Configure server.js for HTTPS using the generated key and cert above.
+7. Generate Seed data from seed.js via `node seed`
-7. Run the application on https://localhost/video (default HTTPS port or port 443)
+8. Run the application on https://localhost:8443/video (default HTTPS port or port 443)